p00f/godbolt.nvim/README.md

 # godbolt.nvim

-Display assembly for the current buffer or visual selection from https://godbolt.org
+Display assembly for the current buffer or visual selection from https://godbolt.org (or any godbolt instance)

 Requires neovim 0.6 and curl